THURMASTON PARISH COUNCIL RULES OF THE CEMETERY

 If cut flowers are desired on the Scattering Section they must only be in the wall vases.

-All new graves will be leveled seeded/turfed by Council staff, as soon as the surface has settled and weather conditions permit.
+All new graves will be levelled seeded/turfed by Council Staff, as soon as the surface has settled and weather conditions permit.
 This may, in some cases, take several months.

-On the Lawn Cemetery no kerbs are allowed and the only Memorial shall be a Lawn Type Headstone (of not more than 2'6" high or 3'0" max base width, placed on the concrete strip where provided) incorporating a Vase Base or Portable Vase of not more than 12" cubed, but not both.
+On the Lawn Cemetery no kerbs are allowed and the only Memorial shall be a Lawn Type Headstone maximum 2'6" high, the base should be a maximum height of 4" and maximum base width should be no more than 3'.
+Headstone to be placed on the concrete strip where provided, Incorporating a Vase Base or Portable Vase of not more than 12" cubed, but Not Both.
 If a Portable Vase is first placed on the Grave after an interment it shall be removed if there is an application for a Headstone, which must then incorporate the vase base.

-On the Garden of Remembrance Memorials are restricted to 9"x9"x9"
+In the Garden of Remembrance Memorials are restricted to 9"x 9" x 9".